Thurston's fragmentation and c-principles: On h-principle theorems whose formal sections have highly connected fibers

 \section{On h-principle theorems whose formal sections have highly connected fibers}

 Let us recall the set-up from the introduction.
 Let $F: (\mathsf{Mfld}^{\partial}_n)^{op}\to \mathsf{S}$ be a topologically invariant sheaf in the sense of \cite[Section 2]{kupers2017three} from the category of smooth $n$-manifolds (possibly with nonempty boundary) with smooth embeddings as morphisms to a convenient category of spaces $\mathsf{S}$ (see \cite[Appendix A]{kupers2017three}).
 For our purpose, it is enough to consider the category of simplicial sets or compactly generated Hausdorff spaces.
 For brevity, when we refer to a simplicial set as a space, we mean the geometric realization of it.
-Recall that we defined the space of formal solutions $F^f(M)$ to be the space of sections of the bundle $\text{Fr}(M)\times _{\mathrm{GL}_n(\bR)} F^f(D^n)\to M$, where $\text{Fr}(M)$ is the frame bundle of $M$.
+Recall that we defined the space of formal solutions $F^f(M)$ to be the space of sections of the bundle $\text{Fr}(M)\times _{\mathrm{GL}_n(\bR)} F^f(\bR^n)\to M$, where $\text{Fr}(M)$ is the frame bundle of $M$.
 We say $F$ satisfies an h-principle if the natural map from the functor to its homotopy sheafification (see \cite[Proposition 7.6]{MR3138384})

-induces a weak equivalence and we say $F$ satisfies c-principle if the above map induces a homology isomorphism.
+induces a weak equivalence and we say $F$ satisfies the c-principle if the above map induces a homology isomorphism.

-Often in proving h(c)-principle theorems, proving the local statement $F(D^n)\xrightarrow{\simeq} F^f(D^n)$ which is statement for $0$-handles is the easy step.
+Often in proving h- and c-principles theorems, proving that the local statement $F(D^n)\xrightarrow{\simeq} F^f(D^n)$ which is a statement for $0$-handles is the easy step.
 The hard step often is to inductively deduce the statement for higher handles relative to their attaching maps.
-Then one could prove the statement for compact manifold using handle decompositions.
+Then one could prove the statement for compact manifolds using handle decompositions.
 Thurston, however, proved a c-principle theorem in foliation theory (see \cite{mather2011homology} and \cite{sergeraert1979bgamma}) using his fragmentation idea without using the corresponding local statement.
-Proving the local statement in this c-principle theorem, is surprisingly very subtle and it was later proved by Segal (\cite{segal1978classifying}) for smooth foliations and McDuff (\cite{mcduff1981groups}) for foliations with transverse volume form when the codimension is larger than $2$!
+Proving the local statement in this c-principle theorem is surprisingly very subtle and it was later proved by Segal (\cite{segal1978classifying}) for smooth foliations and McDuff (\cite{mcduff1981groups}) for foliations with transverse volume form when the codimension is larger than $2$!